gohugoio/hugo/content/functions/scratch.md

 ---
-title: scratch
-# linktitle: Scratch
+title: Scratch
-description: Acts as a "scratchpad" to allow for writable page-scoped variables.
+description: Acts as a "scratchpad" to allow for writable page- or shortcode-scoped variables.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01